What we know about Syria's chemical weapons

 MSF teams who visited other hospitals in the area "reported that victims smelled of bleach, suggesting they had been exposed to chlorine," a news release said.
 "These reports strongly suggest that victims of the attack on Khan Sheikhoun were exposed to at least two different chemical agents."

-A UN investigation last year found two instances where regime forces had used chlorine as a chemical weapon.
+A joint OPCW-UN panel found last year that Syrian government forces had used chlorine gas as a weapon.
+Syria denies using chemical weapons.

 Khaula Sawah, board member and former CEO of the Union of Medical Care and Relief Organizations (OUSSM), said her field team in Idlib had reported that while still unconfirmed, doctors believe -- based on the symptoms of the patients -- that some form of organophosphate nerve agent was used.